 A few things to keep in mind

 - We actively manage our collection.
-We'll decide how to classify, shelve, and display donated items—most donated items are sold by donation to raise funds for Library collections and services.
+We'll decide how to classify, shelve, and display donated items.
+Most donated items to the Library are given away for free.

 - We don't provide tax receipts for books and other donated items.